My In Depth Python Comprehension

 def decorator_fun(original_fun): def wrapper_fun(*args,**kwargs): print(f'Wrapper executed this before {original_fun.__name__} runs.') return original_fun(*args,**kwargs) return wrapper_fun def display_info(): print('Displaying basic info') decorated_display_info = decorator_fun(display_info) decorated_display_info() -------------- # output # Wrapper executed this before display_info runs. # Displaying basic info

-we append additional functionality before running original function.
+✔ Inside thewrapper_funwe append additional functionality before running original function.

-function as a passed argument to the decorator.
+✔decorator_fun(display_info)returnswrapper_funthat is waiting to be executed and remembersdisplay_infofunction as a passed argument to the decorator.

-being executed as well. - Pythonic way to use decorator:
+✔ Executingdecorated_display_info()executeswrapper_funreturiningoriginal_funbeing executed as well. - Pythonic way to use decorator:

 @decorator_fun def display_info(): print('Displaying basic info') display_info() ------------- # output # Wrapper executed this before display_info runs. # Displaying basic info

-means decorator applied that extend basicdisplay_info
+✔@decorator_funmeans decorator applied that extend basicdisplay_infofunction.

 Namespace